 “I am not a conjuror of cheap tricks.” —Gandalf

 Same.
-But during these stay-at-home days, I’m also here to support any and all props the internet wants to hype me up on, from spray foam mirrors to fancy pube oil, in the hopes of bringing a little more oomph into these sensory-deprived days.
+But during these various waves of COVID-19 strains, I’m also here to support any and all props the internet wants to hype me up on, from spray foam mirrors to fancy pube oil, in the hopes of bringing a little more oomph into often sensory-deprived, WFH days.

 They swept the socials with a kind of quiet, 2001: A Space Odyssey power, touted as relaxing home lighting for both a generation that is swapping out hygge energy for elaborate LED lighting situations, and anyone in search of the perfect selfie staging:

 The first tip in partaking in this trend?
-Get ready to wait.
-At least, if you’re ordering from a niche lighting company.
-Mine did arrive… eventually… after a gazillion (2.5-ish) months.
-Otherwise, there are plenty of other affordable sunset lamp options online that will probably arrive a hell of a lot faster, like this dupe on Amazon:
+Get ready to wait, depending on who you order from.
+I found my lamp on a niche lighting company, and it did arrive… eventually… after a gazillion (2.5-ish) months.
+But there are plenty of other affordable sunset lamp options online that will probably arrive a hell of a lot faster, including loads of version on Amazon.

 As well as some alternative groovy lighting situations: